 - a senior faculty member’s past presidency of the Association for Surgical Education

 The magnitude of our responsibility to the surgical residency and residents is enormous, and the most powerful evidence of faculty commitment lies in the comprehensive curriculum that is used to direct educational efforts through the progression from the earliest intern experience to our Chief Residents’ graduation.

 The resident operative case experience is large and comprehensive.
-While most of this experience is gained at Baystate Medical Center, the addition of Baystate Franklin Medical Center to the roster of approved training sites adds the community hospital experience to that of the large, urban tertiary care facility.
+While most of this experience is gained at Baystate Medical Center, Baystate Franklin Medical Center provides an approved training site for a rural community hospital experience to complement that of the large urban tertiary care facility.
 Completion of training at Baystate has positioned graduates to enter highly competitive fellowship training positions, and residents in the Baystate program have gone on to highly successful careers in academic, community, international, and military practice.

 Neal E. Seymour, M.D.